LA Kitson owner uses social media to find shoplifters

 Fed up with shoplifters and burglars, the owner of a lifestyle boutique in Los Angeles has chosen to publicly shame and expose thieves via social media as a way to catch them and discourage similar acts.

-Fraser Ross, owner of Kitson, has done detective work for a while now by creating online posts using surveillance footage and gathering up information about the criminals.
-Ross has gained attention this week after exposing an influencer shoplifting at his Pacific Palisades location.
+Fraser Ross, the owner of Kitson, has done detective work for a while now by creating online posts using surveillance footage and gathering up information about the criminals.
+Ross gained attention this week after posting what he said was an influencer shoplifting at his Pacific Palisades location.

-He created an Instagram post with video of Sofia Arevalo inside the store with her friend, Patrick Moogan, who hands her a hat as she stuffs her Lululemon bag with Free City clothing items.
+He created an Instagram post with video from inside the store of the woman with a friend, who hands her a hat as she stuffs her Lululemon bag with Free City clothing items.

 “I guess it's public shaming, but I don't know what to do,” Ross said.
 "We just came to a point that this is what we have to do."